wp-plugins/my-portfolio-plus/readme.txt

 == Frequently Asked Questions ==

+= I'm getting 404 errors for my project links =
+Should this occur, the easiest solution to this is to visit the permalinks section of your Wordpress admin.
+This will flush your permalinks settings and should make the site realise the Portfolio plugin is installed.

 = I'm not a web designer but wish to use this Plugin =

 In a future version I will be making the plugin more generic in nature to accommodate all kinds of portfolios, such as; Graphic Design, literature, architecture and many other types of creative projects.
 I will also very soon be releasing an update for fellow programmers that extends support to software.
 Whether it be an Open Source Library, an iPhone App, a Desktop App or even a Wordpress Plugin!